computermaster0101/Hermes-Slackbot/README.md

 Hermes is the messenger of the gods!
 The purpose of this utility is to allow command and control of a system using pattern matching and json files.

-NOTE: this readme is slightly out of date and needs to be updated.
+NOTE: this readme is very very out of date and needs to be updated however the program still works (validated 08/2023)

 ## Requirements: